tylerrussin/Tanzanian-Ministry-of-Water-Analysis/README.md

 ### Introduction to the Competition

-Hosted by DrivenData the competition entered asks given data from Taarifa and the Tanzanian Ministry of Water predict whether or not a water pipe will be functional, functional needs some repairs, or non-functional.
-The initial inspiration of this competition came from a real need to distribute Tanzania’s limited resources to repair pipes that are in the most critical condition and limit the number of resources used on water pipes likely to still be functional.
+Hosted by DrivenData the competition entered asks given data from Taarifa and the Tanzanian Ministry of Water to predict whether or not a water pipe will be functional, functional and needs some repairs, or non-functional.
+The initial inspiration for this competition came from a real need to distribute Tanzania’s limited resources to repair pipes that are in the most critical condition, and limit the number of resources used on water pipes likely to still be functional.

 After analysis and modeling, the submitted model received an accuracy score of 0.8036 ranking it at 2818 out of 12798 competitors.
 The competition can be found on DrivenData [Here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/)

-**Gallary**
+**Gallery**

 ![](assets/img/sincos.png)